with the O'Dive system

 1. O’Dive technological innovation : the missing element in decompression

-Azoth Systems has developed an innovation that – for the first time in the world – allows scuba divers to personalise their diving practice by taking into consideration the gas microbubbles detected in their venous system after diving.
+Azoth Systems has developed an innovation that – for the first time in the world – allows scuba divers to personalize their diving practice by taking into consideration the gas microbubbles detected in their venous system after diving.

 This innovation is the result of the knowledge developed during 10 years of Research and Development by Azoth Systems in collaboration with research laboratories, diving doctors, physiologists and safety professionals in scuba diving.